klarna/react-native-klarna-inapp-sdk/README.md

 ```

 ## Contributing
-Thank you for reading this and taking time to contribute to Klarna In-App SDK!
+Thank you for reading this and taking time to contribute to React Native Klarna In-App SDK!
 Below is a set of guidelines to help you contribute whether you want to report a bug, come with suggestions or modify code.

 ### How can I contribute?
 #### Reporting Bugs